danadria/danadria.github.io/_pages/about.md

 🎓 Academic Background
 ======

 I am a data scientist and statistician.
-I also hold a psychology degree and have a background in natural language processing and explainable AI.
-I'm curious and love learning new things.
-In my choice of methods, I am solution-oriented and syncretist.
-I look over the disciplinary hedge to find solutions that work and enable succesful deployment of AI.
+I also hold a psychology degree and have worked with natural language processing and explainable AI methods.
+I'm curious and solution-oriented.
+I look over the disciplinary hedge to identify solutions that work and enable succesful deployment of AI in practice.

 📍 Affiliations